 In 1985, two Japanese competitors to Atari, Nintendo and Sega, attempted to revive the video game market.

-Nintendo deliberately designed its game system and cartridges to resemble a VCR more closely than an Atari game console.
+Nintendo deliberately changed its approach from Atari’s. designed its game system and cartridges to resemble a VCR more closely than an Atari game console.
 Nintendo also put a lockout chip in its cartridges.
 If a game didn’t meet Nintendo’s standards, it reserved the right to not sell the maker the chip.
 While some poor games slipped through, it did improve overall game quality.

 In spite of these changes, Nintendo cartridges still worked the same way.
 They still had a printed circuit board and a ROM chip inside.